Alliedium/awesome-devops/09_proxmox_fstrim_cloudinit_ansible_lvm_08-sep-2022/fstrim_timer.md

-##  Why and how we should use Trim/Discard ##
+##  Why and how to use Trim/Discard ##

-LVM normally allocates blocks when you create a volume.
+LVM normally allocates blocks when a volume is created.
 LVM thin pools instead allocates blocks when they are written.
 This behaviour is called thin-provisioning, because volumes can be much larger than physically available space.